 For some sound systems, the phantom power is controlled by a switch.
 While directly connecting your microphone to a phantom power port could damage it, leaving the phantom power setting on does not affect it.

-In most cases, your dynamic microphone simply rejects the connectionOpens in a new tab. and will operate normally.
+In most cases, your dynamic microphone simply rejects the connection and will operate normally.
 Still, some musicians warn against practicing this with a balanced microphone.

 If you choose to leave the setting on, it is best to disable the phantom power before unplugging the microphone.
 Never plug your dynamic microphone in while the setting is enabled.
 This method reduces the risk of damage to your mic and its wires.